ealker/university-notes/CS31310_Agile/development_methodologies.md

 - Additional clarifying practices

 # Scrum

+Scrum is focused on process management - it describes a process and some rules for that process.

 Scrum was developed from "the rugby aproach" introduced in a 1986 paper by Takeuchi and Nonaka titled "The New New Product Development Game".